Majors

 credits of economics electives, with 8 credits at the 300/400 level.
 ECON 444 Practicum does not meet this requirement.

-The final step in the core curriculum is the capstone course ECON 433 Senior Seminar.
-Students must complete 8 credits at the 300 level or above to enroll in ECON 433.
+The final step in the core curriculum is to complete one of the Seminars: Seminar in Microeconomics (ECON 401), Seminar in Macroeconomics (ECON 402), Seminar in Econometrics (ECON 403), or Seminar in Mathematical Economics (ECON 404) .
+Students must complete 8 credits at the 300 level or above to enroll in a Seminar.
 ECON 444 Practicum does not meet this requirement.

 Major Requirements